vulinh64/vulinh64.github.io/blog/2025-07-16-java-heresies.md

 Project Valhalla isn't here yet, but even when it arrives, you'll still want to stick to the good old `.equals(Object)`.
 When `Integer` becomes a value class, it will lose its identity, and any operation that depends on object identity won't work: think of how `==` or `System.identityHashCode(Object)` will either fail to compile or throw runtime exceptions.
 Yikes.

-Some compromises might be possible, but then a lot of developers will have to unlearn what they already know (like using `.equals(Object)` instead of `==` for object comparison).
-We might see another migration crisis similar to the painful transition from Python 2 to Python 3 that plagued the Python community for years.
+Some compromises might be possible, but if that happened, then a lot of developers would have to unlearn what they already know (like using `.equals(Object)` instead of `==` for object comparison).

+In such a case, we might see another migration crisis similar to the painful transition from Python 2 to Python 3 that plagued the Python community for years.

 ## The Great `<Type>` Erasure: A Legacy of the Past